Thank you for partnering with us.

 Leaving a legacy to the Shalom Hartman Institute through a gift or bequest ensures your lasting impact on the future of the Jewish people worldwide.
 With a carefully considered gift strategy and estate planning, you may reduce your taxes now or for your heirs and create a lasting philanthropic contribution that supports the Institute’s mission of promoting Jewish identity, vitality, and pluralism.
 If you would like information on charitable trusts and bequests, please contact Tammy Brass our New York office at 212.268.0300.

 Shalom Hartman Institute is a registered nonprofit in the State of Israel.
 Our programs are made possible by the generosity and commitment of people from around the world.
 Shalom Hartman Institute of North America is designated as a public charity in the United States under section 501(c)(3) of the IRS code.
 All contributions are fully tax deductible to the extent allowed by law.
-Similarly, contributions to the Canadian Friends of the Shalom Hartman Institute are fully tax deductible in accordance with Canadian law.
+Similarly, contributions to the Shalom Hartman Institute of Canada are fully tax deductible in accordance with Canadian law.

 Generating ideas and research on contemporary issues of central importance to Jewish life around the world.